SPEAR-SE/mlasp/README.md

  "Precision": "2.9"
 }
 ```
-Note that ranges are applicable for the feature values only when two values are provided (i.e. BackgroundThreads will have random integer values between 5 and 30), and a choice of possible values is used when multiple entries are provided (i.e. ThreadsClient will have one of the given samples - note that ThreadsClient here is using normalized values, that's why they are float numbers).
+Note that in case of the Flask app, ranges are applicable for the feature values only when two values are provided (i.e. BackgroundThreads will have random integer values between 5 and 30), and a choice of possible values is used when multiple entries are provided (i.e. ThreadsClient will have one of the given samples - note that ThreadsClient here is using normalized values, that's why they are float numbers).

 NOTES:
 - The source code and test data is provided only for the open source system